StevenBlack/hosts/readme_template.md

 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

 ## Extensions
-The unified hosts file is extensible .
+The unified hosts file is extensible.
 You manage extensions by curating the `extensions/` folder tree.
 See the `social`, `gambling`, and `porn` extension which are included in this repo, for example.

 ## Generate your own unified hosts file